The Perfect Pacific Coast Highway Road Trip

 Nestled in the Santa Ynez Valley is the charmingly anomalous town of Solvang, settled in the early 20th century by Danish pioneers.
 Take a quick detour off of Route 1 to explore this village full of Danish architecture, antique shops, restaurants, and more.
 The town square features a bust of Hans Christian Andersen and there’s a replica of Copenhagen’s famous Little Mermaid statue.
 For a quick break, pop into the family-owned Mortensen’s Danish bakery for strudel, butter cookies, and other treats.

-After a full day of driving, you’ll be ready for a good meal and some R&R. The Goodland, a Kimpton Hotel just outside of Santa Barbara, offers both—plus cocktails and SoCal vibes to boot.
+After a full day of driving, you’ll be ready for a good meal and some R&R. The Goodland, a Kimpton Hotel just outside of Santa Barbara, offers both — plus cocktails and SoCal vibes to boot.
 The retro-inspired hotel centers on the pool, where bands perform live music in the evenings and people gather around fire pits with margaritas and beers.
-Grab a table on Outpost’s terrace and order fish tacos, bao buns, and kimchi fries for an eclectic feast.
+Grab a table on Outpost’s terrace and order fish tacos, bao buns, and fried cauliflower with capers aioli, charred lemon, togarashi, and crunchy garlic for an eclectic feast.
 After dinner, unwind with a nitecap at the Goodbar or head up to your room, with its plush bed, coastal furnishings, and turntable.

 In the morning, head over to Renaud’s Patisserie, a Santa Barbara standby just a short drive from the Goodland for excellent pastries or organic eggs prepared any style.

-Opened in 2014, the ultra-hip The Line is not only a great base for exploring L.A.’s up-and-coming Koreatown neighborhood, but is also a destination in and of itself.
-The revamped midcentury building features a raw but polished aesthetic (think exposed concrete custom furnishings and original art), two great restaurants and a café by Roy Choi, an outdoor pool, and an ‘80s-themed speakeasy by the Houston brothers (complete with private karaoke chambers).
+Opened in 2014, the ultra-hip LINE LA is not only a great base for exploring L.A.’s hip Koreatown neighborhood, but is also a destination in and of itself.
+The revamped midcentury building features a raw but polished aesthetic (think exposed concrete custom furnishings and original art), two great restaurants and a café by Michelin-starred chef Josiah Citrin, an outdoor pool, and an ‘80s-themed speakeasy by the Houston brothers (complete with private karaoke chambers).
 Be sure to request a room with a view of the Hollywood Hills—the beds face the windows so you can wake up to a stunning vista.

-While you could easily stay within the bounds of The Line and dine at Roy Choi’s Pot, you’d be remiss not to venture out and see what else the neighborhood has to offer.
+While you could easily stay within the bounds of the LINE and dine at Openaire, you’d be remiss not to venture out and see what else the neighborhood has to offer.
 Beeline to Park’s BBQ, a no-frills restaurant in a strip mall, for authentic Korean barbecue that draws locals and celebrities alike.
-Get ready to feast on shrimp or Waygu beef grilled tableside and a smorgasbord of sides, including veggies and savory kimchee pancakes.
+Get ready to feast on shrimp or Waygu beef grilled tableside and a smorgasbord of sides, including veggies and savory kimchi pancakes.